 Getting an autism diagnosis for your child can be a life-changing event for you and your entire family, but you’re not alone in this.
 Here are tips, from educational consultant Adam Soffrin, on what to do next.

-It’s estimated that in the United States, 1 in every 68 children has autism, with over 3 million people diagnosed in total.
+It’s estimated that in the United States, has autism, with over 3 million people diagnosed in total.
 Multiply that by the families and friends of these people, and you may find that nearly everyone has a connection to someone affected by autism.

 As an educational consultant working with schools and families with children with disabilities, I’ve experienced this connection firsthand.
 Here are some tips you can use to ensure that your child lives their best life.